y0014984/Advanced-Equipment/README.md

 - 3DEN Modules (Easy Mission Making)

 ## Wiki
-See <a href="https://github.com/y0014984/Advanced-Equipment/wiki">Wiki pages</a> for additional informations on how to use Advanced Equipment.
+See <a href="https://github.com/y0014984/Advanced-Equipment/wiki">Wiki pages</a> for additional information on how to use Advanced Equipment.

 ## Installation